-Decision-making process to determine, review and implement the guidelines guidelines are adopted by a general meeting.
+The Board has established a Remuneration Committee.
+The Committee's tasks include preparing the Board's decision to propose guidelines for executive remuneration.
+The Board shall prepare a proposal for new guidelines and annually submit it to the general meeting.
+The guidelines shall be in force until new guidelines are adopted by a general meeting.
 The Remuneration Committee shall also monitor and evaluate application of the guidelines for executive remuneration as well as the current remuneration structures and compensation levels in Vattenfall.
 The members of the Remuneration Committee are independent of Vattenfall and its executive management.
-The CEO and other members of the executive management do not participate in the Board's processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The CEO and other members of the executive management do not participate in the Board's processing of and resolutions regarding remunerationrelated matters in so far as they are affected by such matters.